 Depending on the frequency of regulatory changes and changes inside your company, revisiting the plan once or twice a year would ensure that it is always up to date and ready to be implemented when necessary.
-Make sure that you also regularly update your security measures and that you’re keeping up with the latest expert recommendations and best practices.
+Ensure you also regularly update your security measures and keep up with the latest expert recommendations and best practices.

-Naturally, if a cyber attack does occur, make sure to perform a detailed report in order to understand what went wrong and what changes you need to make to your plan in order to protect your company better from future attacks.
+Naturally, if a cyber attack occurs, make sure to perform a detailed report to understand what went wrong and what changes you need to make to your plan to protect your company better from future attacks.

 The Key Elements of a Cyber Incident Response Plan

 Let’s look at some of the key elements a comprehensive plan should include.
 As always, note that some of these won’t apply to your business if you’re a smaller company, whereas some larger businesses might even need a more complex plan of action.